-Please make an account to our ESP1b Intercultural Global Citizenship 2021 with our class code provided in the Zoom chat.
+Please make an account to our ESP1b Intercultural Global Citizenship 2022 with our class code provided in class.
 You can make any name that as you wish, but please let me know your game name.
 For your English motivation, you can choose any of the English categories and study as you wish.
-Your goal is to get 2,000 correct answers before the last class on 01/31/2022 at your pace, but do practice sometime every week.
+Your goal is to get 2,000 correct answers before the last class on 02/07/2023 at your pace, but do practice sometime every week.
 This is 20% of the class grade, and you will help feed children around the world in hunger for free sponsored by the United Nations and the World Food Programme, which won a Nobel Peace Prize!

 Following the orientation, we worked on the communication framework and standards below in new pairs and used the questions in worksheet two to explore the unique aspects of culture:

 - I have many things in common with the members of my family and community.

 - Every person in the world needs some of the same things I need.